feoh/blindnotdumb/posts/veritas-liberabit-vos-the-truth-will-set-you-free.md

 Local meet-ups can be good for this, giving you an opportunity to network and chat with other like minded folks who can help you on your way.

+Finding a more supportive work environment might be an option for you as well.
+I know that in my situation I moved from a fairly high octane megacorp job to working at MIT and that was one of the best career decisions I've ever made.

+People in this environment have *time* to support me.
+For years everyone assumed that because I have 30 years in that I had outstanding software development chops.
+And like I admitted above, that just wasn't the case.

+At MIT, my manager and co-workers actually have the time to walk me through things, occasionally even explaining like I'm 5 and going *very* slowly, but it turns out that's something I needed all along but never got, in part because I was so busy telling myself everything was fine that I never really *asked* for it in any kind of sincere, assertive way.

 # Self Confidence Through Right Action

 Whatever your plan of action is, and whatever your outcomes may be, you should